Lolle2000la/Image-Sort/docs/index.md

 ## Updating

 Image Sort includes an updater that checks for updates every time the apps runs.
 When a new version is available, it will ask you if you want to do the update.
 If yes, the updater will close the app and run the update.
 Once finished, you can start the app again.

+You can also turn the update checker off, if you prefer to stay on the current version.

 ## Privacy Policy